KoreanDude/csgo-ze-plugins/Breakable, Boss HUD/readme.txt

-- Fixes an issue where the HUD health increases you hit a specific math_counter entity
+- Fixes an issue where the HUD health increases you hit a specific map math_counter entity (like ze_s_a_m)
 - Fixed HUD messages only after damage to entity